-Audit Committee Meeting Date & Sessions Agenda and Procedures Securities & Exchange Act, Article14- 5 Resolutions were not approved by the Audit Committee but were approved by two thirds or more of all directors 1.
-Set forth 2022 financial statement of the Company. ✓ - 2.
-To formulate the Company's Internal Control System Statement. ✓ - 3.
-To amend the Procedures for Acquisition and Disposal of Assets. ✓ - Mar.9, 2022 4.
-Replacement of CPA auditing the Company's financial report. \checkmark - (1 st 2022) Independent director's opinions or objections: None.
+Audit Committee Meeting Date & Sessions Agenda and Procedures Securities & Exchange Act, Article14-5 Resolutions were not approved by the Audit Committee but were approved by two thirds or more of all directors 1.
+Set forth 2022 financial statement of the Company. ✓ - M 2 2022 2.
+To establish pre-approval policy for non-assurance services provided by the Company's auditing accounting firm. ✓ - Mar.3, 2023 (1st 2023) 3.
+To formulate the Company's Internal Control System Statement. ✓ - (1 2023) Independent director's opinions or objections: None.
 Resolutions by audit committee: all attended committee approved these agendas.
-The Company's procedures: The Company's board of director approved these resolutions.
-1. To formulate the business report and financial statement for Q122. - - May 6, 2022 Independent director's opinions or objections: None. $(2^{nd} 2022)$ Resolutions by audit committee: all attended committee approved these agendas. (, The Company's procedures: The Company's board of director approved these resolutions.
-1. To formulate the business report and financial statement for Q222. √ - 2.
-To amend "Internal Control Systems" and "Internal Audit Implementation Rules." √ - Aug 5, 2022 3.
-To invest additional US\$7,200,000 in Formosa Taffeta Dong Nai Co., Ltd. \checkmark - (3rd 2022) Independent director's opinions or objections: None.
+The Company's procedures: The board of directors approved these resolutions.
+1. To formulate the business report and financial statement for Q123. - - M 5 2022 2.
+To propose to the Shareholders' meeting to agree to release the directors from non-competition restrictions. ✓ - May 5, 2023 (2 nd 2023) Implementation Guidelines" ✓ - Independent director's opinions or objections: None.
 Resolutions by audit committee: all attended committee approved these agendas.
-The Company's procedures: The Company's board of director approved these resolutions.
-1. To formulate the business report and financial statement for Q322. - - Independent director's opinions or objections: None.
+The Company's procedures: The board of directors approved these resolutions.
+1. To formulate the business report and financial statement for Q223. - - Independent director's opinions or objections: None.
 Resolutions by audit committee: all attended committee approved these agendas.
-(4 th 2022) The Company's procedures: The Company's board of director approved these resolutions.
+The Company's procedures: The board of directors approved these resolutions.
+1. To formulate the business report and financial statement for Q323. - - Nov.
+3, 2023 2.
+To sign the "Lease Agreement" ✓ - (4th 2023) Independent director's opinions or objections: None.
+Resolutions by audit committee: all attended committee approved these agendas.
+The Common are approved these agendas.
+The Company's procedures: The board of directors approved these resolutions.
+1. To change the Chief Internal Auditor. √ To change the Ciner internal Additor.
+To change the Financial Officer (5 th 2023) Independent director's opinions or objections: None.
+Resolutions by audit committee: all attended committee approved these agendas.
+The Company's procedures: The board of directors approved these resolutions.